 1980 J.D., UCLA

-Bill is a Partner with Paul Hastings LLP, an international law firm, and Bill has over thirty years of experience in the energy regulatory and transactions area.
+Bill is a partner with Paul Hastings LLP, an international law firm, and has over thirty years of experience in the energy regulatory and transactions area.
 He concentrates in the development, financing and acquisition/sale of energy infrastructure projects, including renewable energy and other power generation projects, as well as electric transmission and gas pipeline facilities.
 He has been named an outstanding energy lawyer by Chambers USA, SuperLawyers, Law 500 and the International Project Finance Review.
 He is a former member of the Energy Bar Association Board of Directors and former Chairman of the Board’s Pro Bono Committee.

 He and his wife Monica support the Hyde/Political Science Board of Visitors Early Career Professorship and established a program fund in the Department of Political Science for an Early Career Professorship and student scholarship.
 He was named the 2014 Outstanding Alumnus by Phi Sigma Kappa—Kappa Chapter, and Bill served as Chairman of the fraternity chapter’s $ 1.4 million Capital Campaign.

 1982 Political Science

 Michael joined ExxonMobil in 1991 and has served in many capacities including financial planning, marketing and now customer service.
 He currently serves as the Global Customer Service Strategic Alignment Manager, leading a team of strategy advisors responsible for linking the customer service offer, organizational structure and resources with the company’s strategy and the internal and external business environment.
 Prior to joining ExxonMobil,

 Michael was a commercial lender at the Philadelphia National Bank, now Wells Fargo.
 He was an elected member of the Fairfax City Council from 2012-2020.
 He is now owner of a music venue, bar and restaurant.